 • Mentioning specific previous successes in the same field

-• Including testimonials from satisfied customers on the same topic as the meeting request agenda
+• Including testimonials form satisfied customers on the same topic as the meeting request agenda

 • Presenting a business plan